rashidkpc/kibana2/README.md

 bundler
 logstash >= 1.1.0
 elasticsearch >= 0.18.0

-java >= 1.6 if you want to run Kibana in JRuby
+java >= 1.6 if you want to run Kibana in JRuby warble if you want to create an executable standalone war file

 ## Installation
 Install: